djordjezikelic/djordjezikelic.github.io/_pages/about.md

 I will also be at [Highlights 2023](https://highlights-conference.org/2023/cfp).
 Reach out if you will be around and would like to connect!

 * <span style="color:grey">July 2023</span>\.
-Our work *Reachability Poorman Discrete-Bidding Games* has been accepted to [ECAI 2023](https://ecai2023.eu/).
+Our work *Reachability Poorman Discrete-Bidding Games* has been accepted at [ECAI 2023](https://ecai2023.eu/).
 Thanks and congrats to my coauthors!

 * <span style="color:grey">July 2023</span>\.
-Our work *Learning Provably Stabilizing Neural Controllers for Discrete-Time Stochastic Systems* has been accepted to [ATVA 2023](https://atva-conference.org/2023/).
+Our work *Learning Provably Stabilizing Neural Controllers for Discrete-Time Stochastic Systems* has been accepted at [ATVA 2023](https://atva-conference.org/2023/).
 Thanks and congrats to my coauthors!
 I am particularly excited about attending a conference at SMU. :)

 * <span style="color:grey">July 2023</span>\.
 PC member for [AAAI 2024](https://aaai.org/aaai-conference/).